 The Company leases office facilities under operating lease agreements that have initial terms ranging from1 to 12 years.
 Some leases include one or more options to extend the term of the lease, generally at the Company's sole discretion, with renewal terms that can extend the lease term up to 5 years.
 In addition, certain leases give the Company, the lessor, or both parties the right to terminate.
 Options to extend a lease are included in the lease term when it is reasonably certain that the Company will exercise the option.
-Options to terminate a lease are excluded from the lease term when it is reasonably certain that the Company will not exercise the option.
-The Company's leases generally do not contain any material restrictive covenants or residual value guarantees.
+Options to terminate a lease are excluded from the lease term when it is reasonably certain that the Company's leases generally do not contain any material restrictive covenants or residual value guarantees.